murat-atalik/CarRental-FrontEnd/README.md

 * If you have followed all the procedures correctly.
   The car rental system will be opened successfully.

-# Lisans Bilgileri
+  # License Information
-Bu projenin kaynak kodu GPL v3 lisansı üzerinde kullanım geçerliliği bulundurmaktadır.
-Daha detaylı bilgi için LICENSE dökümanını gözden geçirebilirsiniz.
+The source code of this project is valid on use under GPL v3 license.
+For more detailed information, you can review the LICENSE document.